-It is true that if you made contributions of £200 a month into a stocks and shares Isa, (i.e. put aside earnings of £2,400 p.a.) and aimed for a realistic yearly return of 4pc after fees, you’d reach your goal of £40,000 in nine years.
+Well in theory right now, if you were to make contributions of £200 a month into a stocks and shares Isa, (i.e. put aside earnings of £2,400 p.a.) and aimed for a realistic yearly return of 4pc after fees, you’d reach your goal of £40,000 in nine years.

 If your partner did the same, this could be £80,000.

-If you do the maths it becomes clear that it would be impossible to build enough, even over a full ten years.
-You would be talking about building in excess of ten times the number of new units currently being built each year for at least the next ten years!
+If you do the maths it becomes clear that it would be impossible to build enough, even over a full ten-year stretch.
+You would be talking about building in excess of ten times the number of new units currently being built each and every year for at least the next ten years!

-By deduction, and please notice that however seemingly implausible it is, the right conclusion can only be that the current methods of marketing all properties is what needs to be changed.
-It is the one thing that is highly inefficient and old fashioned and improving that is the key to achieving the desired result.
+By deduction, instead of attempting to do the impossible it would be better to look at the current methods of marketing all residential properties and change that.
+This is the one thing that is highly inefficient, old fashioned and in need of wholesale improvement.
+It is the key to achieving the desired result – greater owner-occupation.

-Reform the way privately owned houses are bought and sold by making the process open, fair, and efficient because this is the key.
+Reform the way privately owned residential properties or houses are bought and sold by making the process open, fair, and efficient.
+This is the key.

-Doing this would bring the prices of starter homes back within the reach of first-time buyers and they would no longer have to borrow the eye-watering amounts that are currently stopping the majority of those whom wish to, from ever becoming owner-occupiers.
+Doing this would bring the prices of starter homes back within the reach of first-time buyers and they would no longer have to borrow the eye-watering amounts currently stopping the majority of those whom wish to become owner-occupiers.